 On December 14, 2020, the Company entered into a Securities Purchase Agreement (the "Purchase Agreement") with certain accredited investors (the "Purchasers") for the sale and issuance by the Company to the Purchasers of (i) an aggregate of 1,429,000 shares (the "Shares") of the Company's common stock and (ii) warrants (the "Purchaser Warrants") to purchase an aggregate of up to 714,000 shares of common stock (the "Purchaser Warrant Shares"), for aggregate gross proceeds to the Company of \$1,000, before deducting placement agent fees and offering expenses payable by the Company.
-The Company also agreed to issue to the placement agents and certain persons affiliated with the placement agents, as additional compensation, (a) fully-vested warrants (the "Placement Agent Warrants") to purchase an aggregate of up to 100,000 shares (the "Placement Agent Warrant Shares") of common stock and (b) contingent warrants (the "Placement Agent Contingent Warrant Shares") of common stock.
+The Company also agreed to issue to the placement agents and certain persons affiliated with the placement agents, as additional compensation, (a) fully-vested warrants (the "Placement Agent Warrants") to purchase an aggregate of up to 100,000 shares (the "Placement Agent Warrants") to purchase an aggregate of up to an additional 50,000 shares (the "Placement Agent Contingent Warrant Shares") of common stock.
 The transaction closed on December 15, 2020.

 The Purchase Agreement also includes terms that give the Purchasers certain price protections, providing for adjustments of the number of shares of common stock held by them in the event of certain future dilutive securities issuances by the Company for a period not to exceed 18 months following the closing of the private placement, or such earlier date on which all of the Purchaser Warrants have been exercised.
 In addition, the Purchase Agreement provides the Purchasers with a right to participate in certain future Company financings, up to 30% of the amount of such financings, for a period of 24 months following the closing of the private placement.
 The Purchase Agreement also required the Company to register the resale of the Shares and the Purchaser Warrant Shares pursuant to the terms of a Registration Rights Agreement between the Company and the Purchasers, dated as of December 14, 2020, as further described below.
-The Company filed a registration statement with the SEC on January 14, 2021 to register the resale of the Shares and the Purchaser Warrant Shares with SEC on January 21, 2021.
+The Company filed a registration statement with the SEC on January 14, 2021 to register the resale of the Shares and the Purchaser Warrant Shares, which registration statement was declared effective by the SEC on January 21, 2021.